gdotgordon/site_word_freq/README.md

 We observe from the statistics that the longer the program runs, the more the job submission channel is full.
-This is fully expected of a geomertrically expanding algorithm such as a web crawler, and increasing channel buffer size or goroutines would still eventually hit a wall for larger sites.
+This is fully expected of a geometrically expanding algorithm such as a web crawler, and increasing channel buffer size or goroutines would still eventually hit a wall for larger sites.
 A single Go program on a laptop is far from the ideal web crawler, but hopefully the program demonstrates some good Go design concepts.
+In examining the heap profile, we note that refining some the code that deals with lines scanned from the various HTTP pages is an area that should be considered for optimization.

 One of the challenges in implementing a recursive-style algorithm such as a crawler using a fixed thread pool is determining when the